mdkessler/starter-academic/content/home/experience.md

     location: Maryland
     date_start: '2015-05-15'
     date_end: '2019-11-30'
-    description:
+    description: |2-
+      Test:

       * Characterized and analyzed genetic variant distributions from > 40,000 human genomes as part of the NHLBI TOPMed program
       * Analyzed whole genome sequencing data from $>$ 1000 Samoan individuals to study the evolutionary history of modern Samoa
       * Calculated and analyzed de novo mutation rates across ancestrally diverse human populations and discovered a mutation reduction in the Amish founder population
       * Determined the genetic ancestry for 1018 common cancer cell line models and identified gene expression and mutation differences from ancestrally diverse cancer cell lines
       * Researched and wrote a review of cutting-edge approaches for cancer detection and treatment via non-invasive liquid biopsy
       * Demonstrated that significant cost and time biases when performing clinical genetic variant prioritization on individuals with non-European ancestral backgrounds

 ---